No products in the cart.

 Your insurance typically has “out of network” benefits.
 We encourage you to call to determine if your insurance offers it.

-The process is actually quite simple: PhysioFit of NC will provide you with an invoice at the time of service and you may submit that invoice and receipt to your insurance company for reimbursement.
+The process is actually quite simple: PhysioFit of NC can provide you with an invoice at the time of service and you may submit that invoice and receipt to your insurance company for reimbursement.
 The invoice has all the necessary information (business name and address, tax ID, national provider identification, license numbers, etc.) as well as the patient’s ICD-10 (diagnosis) and CPT (billing) codes.
 You may choose to submit bills following each visit, one time per month, or at any other interval, typically up to one year following your treatment visit.
 This way the insurance company will pay you and not us as you already paid us for the services.
+Please ask us if you would like a superbill for your services.

 This is a difficult question and varies from person to person but let us explain.
 Our approach saves you time and can actually save you money.